 We said it, networks such as Xinhua News Agency and People’s Daily are still under tight control, while other networks are more focused on profits than on the political agenda.
 Understanding these external influences can determine the success or failure of your China PR strategy.
 Working with a PR agency specialized in the market will come in handy.

 Setting up a public relations strategy for China

 - over 2,000 online radio stations

 China is one of the few countries where the print media has not slumped sharply.
 However, online newspapers have begun to erode their print media customer base, resulting in a decline in print media but still declining significantly.

-The largest of these online newspapers is Sina, Sohu, 163, QQ news, People’s Daily, Xinhua News Agency, Fenghuang Wang and so on.
+The largest of these online newspapers are Sina, Sohu, 163, QQ News, People’s Daily, Xinhua News Agency, Fenghuang Wang, and so on.
 Internet media platform to make China’s media more dispersed.
 This makes it somewhat difficult to distribute the right channels in emerging markets and at the same time provides an opportunity for China’s PR strategy.

 Localization: Geolocalized your PR campaign

 Localization is the most important aspect of developing your PR strategy in China.
 For companies targeting the greater China region, they must recognize the differences in languages between Taiwan, China, and Hong Kong before they can achieve the greatest results.